Stan Lee sang to me: 10 crazy Comic-Con moments I'll never forget

 In 2010, I spent a lot of time in Hall H, covering panels for StarWars.com and other geeky news outlets.
 I took quite a few breaks to leave the giant room, unlike the more hardcore fans who refused to leave their seats.

-Fans who decided to stay the full day inside the room found themselves in the middle of a crime scene when one fan decided to stab another fan in the eye with a pen over a seat.
+Fans who decided to stay the full day inside the room found themselves in the middle of a crime scene when one fan stabbed another fan in the eye with a pen over a seat.
 This room seats over 6,000 people, and usually there are twice that many people waiting in line to get in.
-So tensions tend to run high.
+So tensions run high.

 8. Getting a hug from George R.R.
 Martin